varsubham/Todo-Do/README.md

 npm run install-client
 ```

-2. Add a keys.js file at /backend/config/ with the following:
+2. Update keys.js file at /backend/config/ with your details:

 ```
 module.exports = {